-(d)There should not be more than 4 sockets in one enclosure.
+(d)There should not be more than four sockets in one enclosure.

 (e) Each socket-outlet should only supply one electric circuit of a vessel.

-(f) Socket-outlets shall be placed at a height of not less than 1 m above the highest water level.
+(f) Socket-outlets shall be placed at the height of not less than 1 m above the highest water level.

 (g) In the case of floating pontoons or walkways only, this height may be reduced to 0.3 m above the highest water level provided that appropriate additional measures are taken to protect against the effects of splashing.

-(h) Socket-outlets shall be placed in an enclosure in accordance with BS EN 15869-2.
+(h) Socket-outlets shall be placed in an enclosure following BS EN 15869-2.
 Conclusion This article only gives an overview of draft proposals, which may or may not be included in the 18th edition (BS 7671:2018), depending on the decision of the national committee, JPEL/64.
 The DPC (draft for public comment) is now available to the public (on the BSI website) for comment.

 So that's the overall changes which will come into effect with the 18th edition wiring regulations changes, although it's important to keep in the mind that the changes listed are still in draft stage.
 We will found out on July 1st 2018 the final requirements of the 18th edition wiring regulations.

 See here for courses to make sure you are up to date.

 EDB Electrical Services are your local electricians based In West Sussex.

 Now that you've finished reading here, why not check out some of our other content such as: